Home

 He sounds so much better but still remarked that he felt once he moves in the realty of losing all his books and CD's will hit him hard.......so we think we're on the right path with purchasing our Border's Gift Card for him!

-And the cell number listed below is still good.
 If you would like to contribute to the Gift Card you still have time.
 Please see the information posted below for details.

 Please continue to call him......this isn't an easy process for anyone and with his advance age and very little family it's even harder.
 He needs to know we care!